dstackai/dstack-enterprise/docs/okta.md

 * `DSTACK_OKTA_DOMAIN` - the domain of your Okta organization, e.g. `dev-123456.okta.com`.
 * `DSTACK_OKTA_CLIENT_ID` - the Client ID of the `dstack` Enterprise application created in the previous step.
 * `DSTACK_OKTA_SECRET` - the Secret of the `dstack` Enterprise application created in the previous step.

+Also ensure that you have the `DSTACK_SERVER_URL` set to an URL of the dstack Enterprise installation, if it's different from the default `http://localhost:3000`, e.g. `https://enterprise-example.dstack.ai`.